 Northern elephant seals (Mirounga angustirostris) range widely throughout the eastern Pacific for most of the year to forage.
 They return to haulout locations along the west coast of the continental United States including the Channel Islands, the central California coast, and islands off Baja California, to breed and molt.
-Breeding occurs from December through early spring, with males returning to haul-out locations earlier than females to establish dominance hierarchies.
-Molting occurs from late April to August, with juveniles and adult females returning earlier than adult males (Reeves et al. 2002).
-Due to verv little movement between colonies in Mexico and those in California, the California population is considered to be a separate stock (Carretta et al. 2019).
+Breeding occurs from mid-December through the end of March, with males returning to haulout locations earlier than females to establish dominance hierarchies.
+Molting occurs from late April to August, with juveniles and adult females returning to haulout locations earlier than adult males (Reeves et al. 2002).
+Due to very little movement between colonies in Mexico and those in California, the California population is considered to be a separate stock (Carretta et al. 2019).

-This species was hunted by indigenous peoples for several thousand years and by commercial sealers in the 1800s.
-By the late 1800s, the species was thought to be extinct, although several were seen on Guadalupe Island in the 1880s and a few dozen to several hundred survived off of Mexico (Stewart et al. 1994).
+This species was hunted for several thousand years and thought to be extinct.
+(Stewart et al. 1994).
 The population began increasing in the early 1900s and progressively colonized southern and central California through the 1980s (Reeves et al. 2002).
-The species abundance has grown at 3.8 percent annually since 1988 (Lowry et al. 2014).

-They have been observed in the project vicinity at 13 of the research sites (see application Table 5).
+The population is reported to have grown at 3.1 percent annually since 1988 (Lowry et al. 2020) and have been observed at 14 of the research sites (see Application table 5).